 Some wild ideas

-This article gives a brief introduction on Carbon fiber material.
+This article gives a brief introduction to Carbon fiber material.
 It covers the topics: what is Carbon fiber, how Carbon fiber is made, some false claims, Carbon fiber safety, Carbon fiber history, Carbon fiber Challenges and the future of Carbon fiber.

 Comments will be approved before showing up.